DIDSR/calzone/README.md

 `calzone` is a comprehensive Python package for calculating and visualizing various metrics for assessing the calibration of models with probabilistic output.

-To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and reprensative dataset with sufficient coverage of the prediction space.
-The calibration metrics is not meaningful if the dataset is not representative of true intended population.

 ## Features

 - Supports multiple calibration metrics including Spiegelhalter's Z-test, Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow test, Cox regression analysis, and Loess regression analysis